doctorfree/nvim-plug/README.md

 ![](./docs/screenshot.png)

-💻 This configuration works on my [Manjaro](https://manjaro.org/) Linux as well as on my macOS and requires Neovim >= 0.8!
+💻 This configuration works on my Arch, Fedora, and Ubuntu Linux systems as well as on my macOS and requires Neovim >= 0.8!

-Have a look at my [rice](https://github.com/Allaman/rice) how my Linux machine is configured and at my [mac-setup](https://github.com/Allaman/mac-setup) how my MBP is configured.
-My [dotfiles](https://github.com/Allaman/dotfiles) are also on GitHub.
+My [Linux dotfiles](https://github.com/doctorfree/dotfiles-linux) are also on GitHub.

 ## More Screenshots

-_Terminal_: alacritty
+_Terminal_: kitty

-_Font_: Jetbrains Mono
+_Font_: Molokai Mono

 <details>
 <summary>Leader Key Clusters via which-key</summary>